A full-length review of A PAD IN THE STRAW by David

 A review by Mario Guslandi of Sundial's A PAD IN

 THE STRAW posted at THIRTEEN O'CLOCK.
+(No longer available!)

 Also reviewed by Mark Andresen at THE PAN REVIEW.

-(Both links will open in a separate window).
+(The link will open in a separate window).

 recent review of A Pad in the Straw by Christopher

 Woodforde (published by The Sundial Press) in Ghosts and

 in a rush of orders and only two hundred copies have been printed!
 I

 copy via the website (www.sundialpress.co.uk) just after I returned

 Cambridge and it arrived first class the following day.
 How about that